 10 Tips for the Best Easter Egg Hunt

-- Choose the Right Size Eggs – Pick the right size plastic eggs depending on the size of the child.
+Choose the Right Size Eggs – Pick the right size plastic eggs depending on the age of the child.
 The smaller eggs can pose a choking hazard.
-The dollar store has a huge selection of plastic inexpensive eggs.
+The dollar store has a huge selection of inexpensive plastic eggs.

-- Be Prepared – Buy your eggs and fillers early and have them stuffed and ready to go.
-It is nice not to have to worry with them last minute.
+Be Prepared – Buy your eggs and fillers early and have them stuffed and ready to go.
+It is nice not to have to worry about them last minute.
 Stores crazily start putting them out not long after Valentine’s Day.
 Keep your eyes peeled

-- Color Coding – If the children are among a wide range of ages you can ensure that they get age appropriate gifts by color coding the eggs.
-For example two-four year olds can look for green and yellow eggs while five–seven year olds track down red and orange eggs.
-This will also allow you to hide the eggs for the young kids in easier to reach places.
+Color Coding – If the children are among a wide range of ages you can ensure that they get age appropriate gifts by color coding the eggs.
+For example, two to four-year-olds can look for green and yellow eggs while five to seven-year-olds track down red and orange eggs.
+Color coding will also allow you to hide the eggs for the young kids in easier to reach places.

-- Special Eggs – Don’t fill the eggs with only candy.
-Have a special egg or 2 marked with a star, or a special piece of paper inside that entitles the finder to an even bigger surprise.
+Special Eggs – Don’t fill the eggs with only candy.
+Have a special egg or 2 marked with a star, or a particular piece of paper inside that entitles the finder to an even bigger surprise.
 Everyone will be looking for that special egg.

-- Hide Appropriately – Hide your eggs appropriately.
-Don’t make your 3 year old climb a tree, or your 10 year old find all the eggs in the grass.
-Make the hunt age appropriate by hiding the eggs based on the child’s height and abilities.
+Hide Appropriately – Hide your eggs properly.
+Don’t make your three-year-old climb a tree, or a 10-year-old find all the eggs in the grass.
+Make the hunting age appropriate by hiding the eggs based on the child’s height and abilities.

 I hope these tips help you have the best Easter Egg Hunt with your friends and family this year!